surf-visualization/paraview-course/docs/exercise1.md

 ▶ Another handy thing to check is the metadata in the __Information__ tab, directly below the pipeline browser.
 It shows you the type of the dataset, the number of points and cells, data ranges, spatial extent, data memory size, etc.

-▶ Try to get a bit of a feel for the mouse interaction in the 3D view (LMB = rotate, MMB = drag, RMB = zoom).
+▶ Try to get a bit of a feel for the mouse interaction in the 3D view (LMB = rotate, MMB = drag, RMB or wheel = zoom).

 Right now, your data is visible only as an outline: a box made from a few white lines representing the spatial extent of your data.
 This does not give us much insight in the data, so we want to switch to something more suitable for the moment.